mauriaristi/otilib/README.md

 make gendata
 ```

-This will pre-compute the data required for
+This will pre-compute the data required for standard operation of OTI library.

-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions